What is the greatest threat to whales and dolphins?

-Why is fishing gear a danger to whales and dolphins?
+How does fishing gear endanger whales and dolphins?

-Some who break free carry pieces of gear wrapped around their heads, flippers, bodies or tails; swimming for months with the gear entrapping them and sometimes sawing into their flesh and even bones until they die from resulting infections or starvation.
+Some break free but swim for months with gear wrapped around their bodies, entrapping them and sometimes sawing into their flesh and bones until they die from infections or starvation.
 Those who escape can be left with painful injuries.

 - work with scientists and fishermen to find new ways and new technologies that are safer for whales and dolphins;

 - campaign to give those species being driven to extinction by current fishing practices, such as the Hector’s dolphin, Māui dolphin and the North Atlantic right whale, a fighting chance of survival.

 Think about the impact of the fish on your plate.

 Fish are wildlife that play an important role in the marine environment as well as being fellow creatures themselves.
 By eating less fish and being more mindful of the fish that you buy you can make a difference, helping to send a message to the fishing and retail industry to make stronger efforts to protect whales and dolphins.
 To find fish with the lowest impact, look out for pole and line-caught or one-by-one fishing.
 Some people are making a conscious decision to stop eating fish altogether.
 This is a personal choice that is only open to those able to substitute fish in their diet, but it can be a powerful and positive option for some.